-So, you need to get rid of someone – not in a Godfather kind of way, just in a sort of, ‘please remove your toothbrush from my bathroom and stop texting me’ kind of way.
+So, you need to get rid of someone – not in a The Godfather kind of way, just in a sort of, ‘please remove your toothbrush from my bathroom and stop texting me’ kind of way.

 Maybe you were waiting until Valentine’s Day was over to dump them?
 Maybe you accidentally saw what they’d bought you for Valentine’s Day and then decided to wait until those new Nike trainers were safely stashed in your closet before you cut ties?

 Or maybe they just keep pronouncing Holborn wrong and it’s doing your head in.
-Whatever the reason, you’ve come to the right place, because I have comprised a list of the very best places to sack off your significant other in the city.
+Whatever the reason, you’ve come to the right place, because I have compiled a list of the very best places to sack off your significant other in the city.
 You’re welcome.

 1. On the tube

-If you want to ditch a chatterbox—someone who will undoubtedly try to get you to explain your every thought behind the break up—then the Tube is the place for you.
+If you want to ditch a chatterbox—someone who will undoubtedly try to get you to explain your every thought behind the breakup—then the Tube is the place for you.
 For a super quick exit from any relationship, we propose simply standing near the doors, dropping the dumping bomb—‘It’s over Paul, I’m breaking up with you’—and then hopping off the Bakerloo line.
 As the doors close behind you, they’ll be firmly trapped and whizzed off the the next station while you can swiftly escape up the escalators.
 Genius.

 2. Wherever you had your first date

 London is a lovely place, so why ruin it by making more unnecessary memories with your soon-to-be ex?
 Ensure you keep that list of blacklisted locations as small as possible and return to your first date spot for the separation.
 Satisfyingly cyclical and super efficient, this really is the ideal way to round off an unwanted relationship.
 Coming at you full circle…